syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts.md

 ---
 title: Working with Charts | DocIO | Syncfusion
-description: This section illustrates how to work with Charts
+description: This section illustrates how to perform working with Charts using Syncfusion Word library (Essential DocIO)
 platform: file-formats
 control: DocIO
 documentation: UG
 ---
-# Working with Charts
+# Working with Charts in Word document

 A Chart is a graphical representation of data where the data is represented as symbols such as bars, lines etc. Charts can represent numerical data, functions or some kinds of qualitative structures.
 DocIO supports the following chart types: